Manchin pulls support for Biden's $1.75 trillion social spending plan

 Last week, Mr. Biden sounded confident he could craft a deal with Manchin that would satisfy congressional Democrats.
 "It takes time to finalize these agreements, prepare the legislative changes, and finish all the parliamentary and procedural steps needed to enable a Senate vote," the president said in a statement last Thursday.

-Manchin's withdrawal of support is a blow to progressive Democrats, who agreed to pass Mr. Biden's $1 trillion infrastructure plan earlier in the fall with the expectation that Manchin would back the Build Back Better Act.
+Progressive Democrats reacted angrily to Manchin's announcement on Sunday.
+In November, Democrats passed Mr. Biden's $1 trillion infrastructure plan with assurances that Manchin would ultimately back the Build Back Better Act, ending a stand-off with the progressive wing.

+Representative Ilhan Omar of Minnesota, one of six House Democrats who voted against the infrastructure bill, called Manchin's explanation "bulls--t" on Twitter, writing that the situation "is exactly what we warned would happen if we separated Build Back Better from infrastructure."

+Senator Bernie Sanders of Vermont, the chairman of the Senate Budget Committee, called for a vote on the Senate floor to force Manchin to cast a vote against the legislation.

 Download our Free App